 The California Consumer Privacy Act passed through the state legislature quickly and unanimously as lawmakers rushed to avoid contending with a much stricter publicly generated bill and a November 6th deadline.
 State Assembly Member Ed Chau and State Senator Robert Hertzberg introduced the bill to defeat a tougher privacy-focused ballot initiative that had already garnered more than 600,000 signatures from state residents.

 Californians for Consumer Privacy, the initiative’s authors said it would withdraw the initiative if a government authored bill passed by November 6th.
 The deadline forced the state legislature to fast-track the bill through the Senate and Assembly and across Governor Jerry Brown's desk by the end of the day.
 The law goes into effect on January 1, 2020.
+There are steps businesses can do today to comply with the new law.

 Rights Protected By THE CCPA